Neville Longbottom: Hogwarts years and academic growth

-Neville starts his education at Hogwarts School of Witchcraft and Wizardry at age 11, which is also the same year Harry Potter attends.
+Neville started his education at Hogwarts School of Witchcraft and Wizardry at age 11, which is also the same year Harry Potter attends.
 During his early years, he was known for his clumsiness, lack of confidence, and fear of failure.
 In his first year, he had fallen off of his broomstick during flying lessons and was known for having a fear of Professor Snape.
 Over his time at Hogwarts, Neville began to find his strengths and interests.
 One of these was Herbology, which he excelled in.
 Through this, Neville's confidence had grown, but a major factor in his confidence was joining Dumbledore's Army in his fifth year.
-Having Harry Potter as a mentor, Neville was able to develop stronger magical skills which lead to increasing his courage and determination.
-In Neville's seventh year at Hogwarts, he had taken a leadership role within Dumbledore's army and helped organize the resistance within Hogwarts while it was under the Death Eater's control.
+Having Harry Potter as a mentor, Neville was able to develop stronger magical skills which led to increasing his courage and determination.
+In Neville's seventh year at Hogwarts, he had taken a leadership role within Dumbledore's Army and helped organize the resistance within Hogwarts while it was under the Death Eater's control.

 Trauma and character growth

 Throughout the series, Neville's development is shaped by both personal trauma and a desire to prove himself.
 Neville had a struggle with identity and self worth due to the external factors of the torture of his parents that led to long-term hospitalization, bullying he had endured from students and peers, and lack of self confidence.
 Neville had overcome these set backs with little acts of bravery throughout the series.
 In the beginning, he had stood up to his friends in his first year, which he was then rewarded by Dumbledore himself.
 These early acts of bravery were foreshadowing his character development that would come in the later books.
-In the final book, Neville has an act of bravery that results in him retrieving the Sword of Gryffindor from the Sorting Hat and kills Nagini, which was the last remaining Horcrux of Voldemort.
+In the final book, Neville has an act of bravery like how he fights Scabior and that results in him retrieving the Sword of Gryffindor from the Sorting Hat and kills Nagini, which was the last remaining Horcrux of Voldemort.
 His story is represented by the underdog arc, evolving from an insecure boy into a decisive hero.